microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/garbageCollection.md

 The full semantics of this GC Option are discussed [here](./gcEarlyAdoption.md#differences-between-gcsweepgeneration-and-gctombstonegeneration).
 Note that this will disabled Tombstone Mode.

-Additionally, you must set these two Config Settings to `true` in the session to allow the nodes to be deleted:

--   `Fluid.GarbageCollection.Test.SweepDataStores`
--   `Fluid.GarbageCollection.Test.SweepAttachmentBlobs`

 A full treatment of Tombstone and Sweep configuration can be found in [this companion document geared towards early adopters of GC](./gcEarlyAdoption.md).